CopernicaMarketingSoftware/Documentation/SMTPeter/en/smtp-credentials.md

 you use login/password combination that supports the features that you need.

-* modify hyperlinks to track clicks
+* modify hyperlinks to track clicks;
-* modify image urls to track opens
+* modify image urls to track opens;
-* do not modify links that would trigger scam warnings
+* do not modify links that would trigger scam warnings;
-* change envelope address to collect bounces
+* change envelope address to collect bounces;
-* modify html code to contain inline css attributes
+* modify html code to contain inline css attributes.

 The above list holds the properties that can be associated with a login/password pair.
 When you use the dashboard to create a login, you